sindhuja90comp/PlaywrightAutomation/README.md

 ---

 This streamlined process with `npm init playwright@latest` makes it easy to set up and run Playwright tests in a JavaScript project.
-Let me know if you need further assistance!